Holonomy algebras of pseudo-hyper-K\"ahlerian manifolds of index 4: Introduction

-To prove this theorem we use the fact that a holonomy algebra $\g\subset\sp(1,n+1)$ is {a Berger algebra}, i.e. $\g$ is spanned by the images of the algebraic curvature tensors $R\in\R(\g)$ of type $\g$.
+In the present paper we classify all possible holonomy algebras $\g\subset\sp(1,n+1)$ of pseudo-hyper-K\"ahlerian manifolds of signature $(4,4n+4)$, $n\geq 1$.
+For $n=0$ this classification is obtained in \cite{44}.
+The main results is stated in Section \ref{REZ}.
+Section \ref{D} is dedicated to their proofs.
+To prove the classification theorem we use the fact that a holonomy algebra $\g\subset\sp(1,n+1)$ is {a Berger algebra}, i.e. $\g$ is spanned by the images of the algebraic curvature tensors $R\in\R(\g)$ of type $\g$.
 Recall that $\R(\g)$ is the space of linear maps from $\wedge^2\Real^{4,4n+4}$ to $\g$ satisfying the first Bianchi identity.
-In \cite{B1} weakly irreducible subalgebras $\g\subset\sp(1,n+1)$ containing the ideal ${\cal I}=\Im\H$ are partially classified.
+In \cite{B1} weakly irreducible subalgebras $\g\subset\sp(1,n+1)$ containing a certain ideal $\Im\H$ (see decomposition \eqref{spHpdec1}) are partially classified.
 Here we find missing subalgebras, then we compute the spaces $\R(\g)$ for each of these algebras and we check which $\g$ are Berger algebras.
-Then we show that each weakly-irreducible Berger subalgebra $\g\subset\sp(1,n+1)$ contains ${\cal I}$.
+Then we show that each weakly-irreducible Berger subalgebra $\g\subset\sp(1,n+1)$ contains $\Im\H$.
 This gives the classification of weakly-irreducible not irreducible Berger subalgebras $\g\subset\sp(1,n+1)$.
-Remark that in the above theorem only possible holonomy algebras are listed.
+Remark that in this paper only possible holonomy algebras are listed.
 We do not know if all these algebras may appear as the holonomy algebras, to show this examples of manifolds must be constructed.
-Since the most of the previosly known Berger algebras are realized as the holonomy algebras, one may expect that the algebras obtained in the above theorem can be realized as the holonomy algebras of pseudo-hyper-K\"ahlerian manifolds.
+Since the most of the previously known Berger algebras are realized as the holonomy algebras, one may expect that the algebras obtained here can be realized as the holonomy algebras of pseudo-hyper-K\"ahlerian manifolds.

 In \cite{AC01,KO07,KO08} simply connected pseudo-hyper-K\"ahlerian symmetric spaces of index 4 are classified.
-In Section \ref{secSym} we show that if the manifold $(M,g)$ is locally symmetric, then $n=2$ and the holonomy algebra of $(M,g)$ equals This together with the results of \cite{44} gives a new proof of the classification of pseudo-hyper-K\"ahlerian symmetric spaces of index 4.
-We give explicitly the curvature tensor of the obtained space.
+Using the results of this paper we give a new simple proof of this classification.
+We use the known fact that a simply connected pseudo-Riemannian symmetric space is uniquely defined (up to a homothety) by its holonomy algebra $\g$ and an algebraic curvature tensor $R\in\mathcal{R}(\g)$ such that the representation of $\g$ in $\mathcal{R}(\g)$ annihilates $R$ and the image of $R$ spans $\g$.
+In Section \ref{secSym} we describe all such pairs $(\g,R)$ for $\g\subset\sp(1,n+1)$.
+We show that if a pseudo-hyper-K\"ahlerian manifold $(M,h)$ of signature $(4,4n+4)$, $n\geq 1$ is locally symmetric, then $n=2$ and we give explicitly the curvature tensor and holonomy algebra of the obtained space.
+For the case of signature $(4,4)$ the analogous result is obtained in \cite{44}.